 The Eyrie is located in the Vale of Arryn, in the eastern part of Westeros, high up on a slender mountain.
 It can only be reached through a narrow path and causeway lined by battlements and guarded by archers.
 This makes the Eyrie impregnable to any kind of attack not involving dragons, reason why the Eyrie was never taken in over a thousand years, despite being the smallest castle in the whole of Westeros.

-Some History on Meteora
+Some of the History of Meteora

 In 1344, a monk called Athanasios set off to Meteora with a group of followers, wanting to build their very own Eyrie.
 The area had been inhabited by hermits for at least for hundred years, who sought shelter in the numerous hollows and caves high up on the rock pillars.

 In that period, the supremacy of the Byzantine Empire was weakening and monasteries were frequently raided by Turkish invaders.
-Athanasios found the impregnable sandstone pillars of Meteora to be an ideal refuge for him and his followers, and began construction of the Great Meteoron Monastery, which has been continuously inhabited to this day.
+Athanasios found the impregnable sandstone pillars of Meteora to be an ideal refuge for him and his followers and began construction of the Great Meteoron Monastery, which has been continuously inhabited to this day.
 Following Athanasios’s example, more monks flocked to the area.
 More than 20 monasteries were built, of which six are still active today.

 Nowadays, Meteora is one of Greece’s prettiest and most underrated tourist attractions.
 It’s a paradise for hikers, with several walking trails joining the monasteries and offering stunning views over the valley and the rock pillars.